 Massachusetts Institute of Technology

-MIT doesn't ask for a single personal statement but rather asks applicants to respond to a series of questions with just a paragraph or two of about 200 words each.
+MIT doesn't ask for a single personal statement but rather asks applicants to respond to a series of questions with just a paragraph or two of 100-200 words each.

 We know you lead a busy life, full of activities, many of which are required of you.
 Tell us about something you do simply for the pleasure of it.

-MIT brings people with diverse backgrounds and experiences together to better the lives of others.
-Our students work to improve their communities in different ways, from tackling the world’s biggest challenges to being a good friend.
-Describe one way you have collaborated with people who are different from you to contribute to your community.
+MIT brings people with diverse backgrounds together to collaborate, from tackling the world’s biggest challenges to lending a helping hand.
+Describe one way you have collaborated with others to learn from them, with them, or contribute to your community together.

 For more details on how to get into MIT, read our other articles on the MIT application process, tips for MIT essays, and an example of a real MIT acceptance letter!